Information Security Policy

 All user communication with the Niche Academy application and the Niche Academy website is over a secured (SSL) connection.

-All passwords are stored in a hashed form using MD5 encryption.
+All passwords are stored in a hashed and encrypted.
 Further, all generated passwords used for new accounts are unique.

 If specific security vulnerabilities are identified in our application or in the systems supporting our service, it is the policy of Niche Academy to address those issues immediately in a “Hotfix” deployment.